piercedodman/python_testing/README.md

 # My Python Projects

 Welcome to my repository of various Python projects!
 This repo serves as a collection of my coding experiments, small utilities, and random ideas implemented in Python.
+The majority of these ideas can be found in Al Sweigart's *The Big Book of Small Python Projects*.

 ## Table of Contents